dannyvankooten/www.dannyvankooten.com/content/blog/2024/2024-02-20-static-site-hosting-vps.md

 using snap to install certbot, but
 I am going to be sticking to Debian packaged versions here.

-### Configuring
+### Configuring nginx

-We'll be storing our websites and configuration in subdirectories of `/var/www/`.
+We'll be storing our websites and configuration files in `/var/www/`.

 Open up `/etc/nginx/nginx.conf` and add the following line inside the `http { }`
 block: